 After serving two years as a Journeyman and passing the Master Electrician Exam, you’ll become a Master Electrician.

 There are additional certifications you can attain if you’re interested in ‘freelancing’ as an electrician, too.
 Plus, there are numerous specialist jobs becoming an electrician can lead to.
 Some of which are tipped to be 5 fastest growing jobs in energy.

-Note: you may find yourself picking things up quickly during your apprenticeship, especially if you show initiative and get-up-and-go like we’ve discussed.
+Note: you may find yourself picking things up quickly during your apprenticeship, especially if you show initiative and a get-up-and-go attitude like we’ve discussed.
 But before you go helping friends and family out for some cash on the side, you should know it’s illegal in all states to carry out any electrical work when not under the supervision of your mentor.